vmpyre/solana-handbook/docs/handbook/chapter3/transaction-lifecycle.md

 !!! important

-    Everything happens in an isolated virutal machine.
+    Everything happens in an isolated virtual machine.
 Instructions are executed **sequentially** and **atomically**, which means that either all instructions in the transaction complete successfully or none of the changes are applied.